fliseno1k/single-modal/README.md

 - `close(): void` - closes current modal;

-- `schedule(loader, props): void` - the loaded component opens after closing the current modal or immediately if no modal is open.
-The task is pushed into a queue-like data structure;
+- `softOpen(loader, props): void` - the loaded component opens after closing the current modal or immediately if no modal is open;

 - `isAnyOpen(): boolean` - checks if any modal is currently open;